Alternative Character Interpretation: My Little Pony: Friendship Is Magic

 The same episode made people claim, as a joke, that Fluttershy was clairvoyant.

 Do the Changelings need to feed on love to survive, or is it merely a luxury that they use to become stronger?
-Are they innocent non-malicious mooks who can't help that their food source is draining the life out of ponies (often combined with the "their queen is a Complete Monster" interpretation for extra Woobie points), or are they as aware as their queen and just don't care?
+Are they innocent non-malicious mooks who can't help that their food source is draining the life out of ponies (often combined with the "their queen is pure evil" interpretation for extra Woobie points), or are they as aware as their queen and just don't care?

 Fans are somewhat divided over whether or not they managed to survive their fate at the end of the episode (though in the comic series, they do).